 Spain remains the number one destination for British people moving abroad.
-With prices still affordable but rising by around 10% this year, there is a good financial return to go with the sunshine, beaches, relaxed lifestyle and comparatively low cost of living.
+With prices still affordable but rising sustainably, there is a good financial return to go with the sunshine, beaches, relaxed lifestyle and comparatively low cost of living.

 The coasts of Spain are a magnet for British and other north European, American, Australian and other international buyers, but they are varied and each offers something different.
 Here are five expat hotspots to consider.

 Benalmádena, Costa Del Sol

 The seaside town of Benalmádena has the largest marina in southern Spain, with over 1,000 moorings.
 The buildings that straddle it are constructed with a Moorish influence and it is a very pleasant place to wander on a warm evening.

 It enjoys over 3,000 hours of sunshine each year (double the average in the UK) which makes the town a perfect place for year round living.
 Many British people have moved here to enjoy all that southern Spain has to offer.

 Despite the tourist appeal, there is a wild side too, including whales in the sea and plenty of birdlife above the town on the craggy rocks.

 One of the reasons why so many British people live here is that Málaga airport is 15 minutes’ away and the city of Málaga offers wonderful shopping, restaurants, nightlife and culture.
 Above Benalmádena is the delightful village of Arroyo de Miel where you can enjoy a Spanish way of life, while on the coast below there is everything you would expect available for an expat community.

 Roquetas De Mar, Almeria